Old Testament: Prophets

 Approximately 100 references

-Fiery prophet of the northern kingdom during Ahab and Jezebel's reign.
-Confronted the prophets of Baal on Mount Carmel (1 Kings 18), was fed by ravens and a widow, and was taken to heaven in a chariot of fire (2 Kings 2:11).
-Expected to return before the Messiah (Malachi 4:5).
-Jesus identified John the Baptist as fulfilling this role (Matthew 11:14).
+Prophet of the northern kingdom during the reign of Ahab and Jezebel, Elijah stood as Israel's lone voice against Baal worship.
+He called down fire on Mount Carmel (1 Kings 18), was sustained in the wilderness by ravens and an angel, and heard God not in wind or earthquake but in a still, small voice.
+He did not die but was taken up in a chariot of fire (2 Kings 2:11).
+Malachi promised his return before the day of the LORD (Malachi 4:5), and Jesus identified John the Baptist as that fulfillment (Matthew 11:14).

 Key references: 1 Chronicles 8:27, 1 Kings 17:1, 1 Kings 17:13, 1 Kings 17:15, 1 Kings 17:16, 1 Kings 17:18, 1 Kings 17:22, 1 Kings 17:23, 1 Kings 17:24, 1 Kings 18:1 (and 84 more)